 Now let’s burn in the butterfly design.

-I want to mention that when I create any pyrography artwork that I plan to add color to, I ALWAYS do the pyrography portion first.
-I never burn over paints, colored pencils, sealants, stains, etc. The reason is that all of the products contain chemicals, binders (glues), pigments, dyes, metals, etc. Most manufacturers don’t list what they put into the product as they fear the completion stealing their formula.
+The reason is that all of the products contain chemicals, binders (glues), pigments, dyes, metals, etc. Most manufacturers don’t list what they put into the product as they fear the competition stealing their formula.
 Some items, like cadmium, can release toxic fumes when heated/ burned over, and the health risk isn’t worth it to me.
-Safety lecture done, so let’s start burning.
+Cadmium is a very common to made yellow, orange, and red hues.

-Begin with the book binding side and burn a dark thick line along the trace lines.
-I’m using a medium ball pen tip for two reasons.
-1) It produces thick lines that have the same width.
-2) It glides over the uneven surface of the wood better than my writer pen tips did.
 I’m not sure what sort of wood was used for the side of this box, but it was very grainy and a number of sunken grain lines or missing thin lines of wood.
 Those depressed areas in the wood kept snagging my writer pen tip.

 Notice how I place a finger on the wood.
 This helps steady my hand and I get better or more consistent burn results.
 If you look close at the burn lines, you’ll see round “dots” here and there.
 There’s where even my ball pen tip is snagging a bit on the sunken lines on this wood.
+Like I said in the beginning, this pyrography is very basic, but the wood box can make things a little challening.

 After you are done, use a standard pencil eraser and rub over the area to remove any residual graphite.